National tree of India: The Indian Banyan Tree

 The scientific name of India’s national tree is Ficus benghalensis.

-Why Banyan Tree is National Tree of India?
+Why Banyan is National Tree of India?

-There are multiple reasons why the Banyan tree is the national tree of India: The Banyan tree is native to the Indian subcontinent.
+There are multiple reasons why the Banyan is the national tree of India: The Banyan is native to the Indian subcontinent.
 Its features seemingly symbolize Indian history, cultural diversity, and vastness.
 It is considered to be sacred in Hinduism and Buddhism.
 It is a part of the daily lives of people living in the villages of India.